 A National Institute Standards and Technology (NIST) traceable calibration should be performed every two or three years, or whenever you question the readings that you are getting.
 If the monitor is in an environment where there are long periods of very high relative humidity (RH), it should be recalibrated more often.

 The PEM2 cannot be calibrated in the field by the user.
-Image Permanence Institute (IPI) offers recalibration including battery testing and/or replacement for $150 for each PEM2.
+Image Permanence Institute (IPI) offers recalibration including battery replacement for $150 for each PEM2.

 Submit an online recalibration request.